pjnalls/DigitalRain/README.md

 # DigitalRain
-Responsive, digital rain in the browser.
+Digital rain in the browser.